zuranthus/playdate-odin/README.md

-make simulator      # Build for simulator make simulator-run  # Build and launch in the Playdate Simulator make device         # Build for device make device-run     # device-deploy, then tail the device's serial log (Ctrl-C to stop) make clean          # Clean build files
+make simulator      # Build for simulator make simulator-run  # Build and launch in the Playdate Simulator make device         # Build for device make device-run     # Build and launch on the device make clean          # Clean build files
 ```